arjenvrielink/tilestache-server/README.rst

    pip install -r requirements.txt utils/start_gunicorn.sh

-tilestache should be running on 0.0.0.0 on port 9000.
+This assumes you have TileStache config file stored in conf/objecten.cfg.
+Ttilestache should be running on 0.0.0.0 on port 9000.
 TileStache config is stored in conf, mapnik XML styles are stored in conf/styles/

 TODO
 ----